Phone Free FAQ

 The commute worked for me because it fitted so neatly into my life.

-If that’s not you, you can get your daily dose of mental focus another way.
+If that’s not you, I’m guessing you can get your daily dose of mental focus another way.
 Neuroplasticity does not care where you are: it only cares that you are regularly doing the work.

-If you do not commute, a twenty minute morning walk is your training ground.
-The rules remain the same:
+If you do not commute, try a twenty minute morning walk.

 Okay, I’m suddenly converted.
 This sounds amazing.
 You’re amazing and you look great in the high vis.

+Get in touch and say hello.
 Every single person I’ve spoken to about this has identified themselves as uniquely addicted to their phone.
 So clearly the problem is with the phone, not with each of us.
 We should stick together - it’s much easier if we feel part of something.
+Plus we can work out together what works through collaborative experimentation.

 This is so spot on.